Fire Damage Restoration

 • Candles

-Protein Fire: Food from the oven or stove has burned, leaving strong, burned-food odors and smoke residue on contents and surfaces.
+Protein Fire: Burnt food from the oven or stove leaves strong odors and residue.

 Understand material damage.
 Why smoke damage?
 Soot exposure will sink itself into the fibers and surfaces of your structure.
 How to recover contents after a wildfire.